Why and How: Creating Conceptual Photographs

 - By narrative and style.
 The title and text accompanying the photos will help the viewer.

 Nonetheless, the most important advice I will give you is to keep it as simple as possible.
 Always keep this quote in mind.

 When Boileau-Despréaux wrote this quotation in 1674, he was certainly not thinking of photography.

-I think that quote still stands.
+However, I believe that this quote still stands.
 It never leaves my mind.

-Keep in mind that photography has its words, its vocabulary: its language.
-Learn it, implement it in the field and keep it simple.
+Keep in mind that photography has its own words, vocabulary, and language.
+Learn it.
+Implement it in the field.
+Most of all, keep things simple.

-If I had to sum up the how of conceptual photography, I would say that you just have to have an idea, find a way to implement it in your photos and then go out into the field to express it.
+If I had to sum up the “how” of conceptual photography, I would say that you must form an idea, plan a way to implement it in your photos, and then venture out into the field to express it.
 Let your imagination wander.

 A Conceptual Photo Gallery